 This study was funded in part by a research grant (CABAL 1848) from Thermo Fisher Scientific to SB.
 The company had no influence on the study design, the collection, analysis, and interpretation of data, or the decision to submit the article for publication.
 Moreover, this work was supported by the Helmholtz Association, Future Topic “Immunology and Inflammation” (ZT-0027) to SB and CBS-W and by the Von Behring-Röntgen-Stiftung, Marburg (66-0004) to TJ.

+Conflict of interest

+SB has given advice or has received honorarium for talks or research grants from Bencard Allergie, Thermo Fisher Scientific, Allergy Therapeutics, Allergopharma, LETI Pharma, and the Helmholtz Association of German Research Centers, outside the submitted work.
+BE reports financial support from Bühlmann Laboratories, outside the submitted work.
+TB has given advice or has received honorarium for talks or research grants from ALK-Abelló, Almirall, GSK, Leo Pharma, Lilly, Novartis, Sanofi-Genzyme, Regeneron Boehringer-Ingelheim, Viatris, and Celgene-BMS, outside the submitted work.
+CBS-W has given advice or has received honorarium for talks or research grants from Allergopharma, DFG, BMBF, Zeller, German Center for Lung Research, Pinsent Masons, and LETI Pharma, outside the submitted work.
+TJ reports grants and personal fees from Allergy Therapeutics/Bencard Allergie, ALK-Abelló, Leo-Pharma, Novartis, Sanofi-Genzyme, and Thermo Fisher Scientific, outside the submitted work.
+The other authors declare no competing interests.

 Author contributions